AI-Hypercomputer/google-cloud-mldiagnostics/README.md

 pip install google-cloud-mldiagnostics
 ```

-This package does not install `libtpu`, `jax` and `xprof` and expects they will
+This package does not install `libtpu`, `jax` and `xprof` and expects they are
-be installed separately.
+installed separately.

 ## How to use

 ### Monitor training

-At the beginning of the training script create a machine learning run:
+At the beginning of the training script, create a machine learning run:

 ```python
 from google_cloud_mldiagnostics import machinelearning_run